-Kobe, Japan's seventh largest city , is the capital of Hyogo Prefecture on the main island of Honshu.
+Kobe, Japan's seventh largest city and has a population of 1.5 million.
 As a port on the Inland Sea, it is one of the main gateways to Japan.
 Kobe's industries include steel, electrical machinery and instruments, transportation equipment, rubber goods and sake.
 Kobe is a model for other Japanese cities, having preserved its historic homes, gardens, and temples while rapidly expanding its industrial base.

 Sister City Association:

 Councilmember Sally Bagshaw